sara-nl/clouddocs/create-datablocks.markdown

 >**NOTE:**
 >
->The first two commands only need to be run once (and destroy everything on your disk!), the final one needs to be run every time you start the image or you can add this to /etc/fstab to be done automatically.
+>The first two commands only need to be run once (and destroy everything on your disk!).
+The mount command (third one) needs to be run every time you start the image or you can add this line to /etc/fstab to be done automatically: `/dev/vdb /data xfs defaults 0 0`.